samyk/easel-driver/README.md

 # Firmware Upgrade Support

-Firmware upgrade support has been added for Linux, so firmware upgrades to your mill will work through Easel.
-It does this by adding the following code to `lib/firmware_uploader.js` directly after the `var PLATFORMS = {` line:
+I've added and tested firmware upgrade support for Linux, so firmware upgrades to your mill will work through Easel, even remotely over your network or Internet.
+The commands above do this automatically by adding the following code to `lib/firmware_uploader.js` directly after the `var PLATFORMS = {` line:

 ```javascript
   'Linux': {